khurrumsaleem/msr-archive/docs/msrepublications.md

 <# MSRE Publications

-_the following is a rought transcription of the 'MSRE Publications' document. some information was dropped to keep a consistent syntax. for document missing a month a '0' was given and generally if information was missing a '...' was given._
+_the following is a rough transcription of the 'MSRE Publications' document. some information was dropped to keep a consistent syntax. for document missing a month a '0' was given and generally if information was missing a '...' was given._

 ```
 April 15, 1974